 A ballpark assessment

-it?
+can you believe it?
 Fenway Park, America’s most beloved ballpark, home to the Green Monster and Pesky’s Pole, and sacred ground to Red Sox Nation, is worth less than some Boston parking garages.
 Mercy!

 The assessed value of Fenway Park has risen dramatically since John Henry’s ownership group bought the Red Sox in 2002 and began fixing up the ballpark.
 But even with a 52 percent increase in value, Fenway’s property tax bill is still less than what developer Don Chiofaro pays on his Harbor Garage near the New England Aquarium.

 According to city records, Fenway’s assessed value was $26.5 million in 2002.
 Eight years and $200 million in improvements later (funded in part by federal and state historic rehabilitation tax credits), the value was $77 million.
 The property taxes are $2.26 million annually.

 By contrast, the Harbor Garage, which is less than a fifth the size of Fenway, is assessed at $5 million more, or a total of $82.5 million.
 The garage’s property tax bill is nearly $200,000 more than what Henry and his group pay at Fenway.

 Was someone at City Hall giving the Old Towne Team a break on its property taxes?
 Boston’s assessor, Ron Rakow, says nothing is amiss.
 He says property tax assessments are based strictly on the value of the real estate.